An ounce of prevention may prevent a pound of headaches

 Break-ins are also more likely to occur as the holidays loom closer and thieves know houses may be empty and stocked with gifts.
 Shut your curtains at dusk to prevent would-be burglars for scoping out what’s in your house.
 Use a timer for indoor lights if you are traveling so your house doesn’t look empty, and hire someone to keep the driveway and walkways clear.
 Installing motion sensor lights outdoors is also a deterrent, as is a security system, which may even qualify you for a discount on your homeowners policy.

 Your home, whether it is a house or a condominium, is likely to be your single most valuable asset.
 That’s why homeowners insurance coverage is so important.
+Even if you rent your home, the landlord’s insurance only covers the structure, not your belongings, which is why you need renters insurance.
 If you have any questions about your policy, remember, we’re here when you need us.